TITLE 89: SOCIAL SERVICES

-11) Supervision shall be provided during outdoor play by caregivers who meet the requirements of Section 408.45 of this Part.
+11) Supervision shall be provided during outdoor play by caregivers who meet the requirements of Section 408.45.

 m) A caregiver who relies upon outdoor space shared with other residents in a multiple family dwelling shall have a written agreement with the other residents or the owners of the outdoor area authorizing the use of the space by the group day care home and the children cared for.

 n) Insect and rodent control shall be maintained.